miker704/Strife/patches2.md

     - Added rescale for position for mini current user account card when screen is less than or equal to 573px in height.
     - Added the ability to copy dm message id when clicking the copy id setting button for dm server messages.
     - Added the ability to copy message id when clicking the copy id setting button for server channel messages.
+    - Created styles for welcome message for text channels.
     - Added the welcome message for text channels.

 ## Backend Changes